haquefardeen/awesome-dot/README.md

 - [Pop CLI](https://onpop.io/) - Your all-in-one tool for Polkadot development.
 - [tapDOT](https://tapdot.xyz/)- One click blockchain actions for Polkadot.
 - [Giant Squid](https://github.com/LimeChain/giant-squid-main) - Indexer for the Polkadot relay chain and the parachains.
+- [Dotmemo](https://dotmemo.xyz/)- DApp for creating and preserving digital memories of online & offline events.

 ### Polkadot Host Implementation